digitalme-my/NXLAuth-iOS/README.md

 Both Custom URI Schemes (all supported versions of iOS) and Universal Links (iOS 9+) can be used with the library.

-In general, AppAuth can work with any Authorization Server (AS) that supports native apps as documented in [RFC 8252](https://tools.ietf.org/html/rfc8252), either through custom URI scheme redirects, or universal links.
+In general, NXLAuth can work with any Authorization Server (AS) that supports native apps as documented in [RFC 8252](https://tools.ietf.org/html/rfc8252), either through custom URI scheme redirects, or universal links.
 AS's that assume all clients are web-based or require clients to maintain